facil-io/cstl/fio-stl.md

 #### `fio_buf_info_s` - revisited

-The `fio_buf_info_s` is used to return information about the parts of the URL's string bufferas detailed above.
+The `fio_buf_info_s` is used to return information about the parts of the URL's string buffers detailed above.
 Since the `fio_url_s` does not return NUL terminated strings, this returned data structure is used.

 ```c
 typedef struct fio_buf_info_s {